-- English: For information regarding general English Language proficiency requirements as well as spoken English requirements applicable to all health sciences disciplines, see Language Proficiency Requirements. - 2.
-French: Applicants will have to demonstrate their language proficiency in French in two ways: - a.
-Successfully complete one of the following courses: Français 30-1 or 30-2 (offered in French schools), French Language Arts 30-1, or 30-2 and b.
-Satisfy Faculté Saint-Jean's Admission Requirements by taking the French language placement test.
-(For additional information please contact the academic advisor, Faculté Saint-Jean).

-(offered in French immersion programs), French 30 (9 year), or French 31(offered in English schools).
+- English: For information regarding general English Language proficiency requirements as well as spoken English requirements applicable to all health sciences disciplines, see Language Proficiency Requirements. - French: Successfully complete one of the following courses: Français 30-1 or 30-2 (offered in French schools), French Language Arts 30-1, or 30-2 (offered in French immersion programs), French 30 (9 year), or French 31 (offered in English schools), or equivalent.

-- 1. One of French 30 (9 year), French 31, Français 30-1, 30-2, French Language Arts 30-1, 30-2
+- One of French 30 (9 year), French 31, Français 30-1, 30-2, French Language Arts 30-1, 30-2

 - 2. English Language Arts 30-1

 - 3. Chemistry/Chimie 30 or Science 30

 - 4. Biology 30/Biologie 30

-- 5. One of Mathematics 30-1/Mathématiques 30-1 or Mathematics 30-2/ Mathématiques 30-2 or Mathematics 31/Mathématiques 31
+- 5. One of Mathematics 30-1/Mathématiques 30-1 or Mathematics 30-2/Mathématiques 30-2 or Mathematics 31/Mathématiques 31

-- 1. French 30 (3 year) may be used for admission based on a successful French language test administrated by Faculté Saint-Jean. - 2.
-Quebec students are considered after one year of appropriate Health Sciences or Pure and Applied Sciences CEGEP courses. - 3.
+Quebec students are considered after one year of appropriate Health Sciences or Pure and Applied Sciences CEGEP courses.
 Early offers of admission may be granted to early applicants who meet eligibility requirements (see Admission Decision Process).

-Transfer applicants from other University of Alberta Faculties and other postsecondary institutions should consult Transfer from a Postsecondary Institutions for information on Transfer from Colleges and Universities.
+Transfer applicants from other University of Alberta Faculties and other postsecondary institutions should consult Transfer from a Postsecondary Institution for information on Transfer from Colleges and Universities.